fikarme/irc/README.md

+- ?
+Use ctrl+D to send the command in several parts: ’com’, then ’man’, then ’d\n’.
+In order to process a command, you have to first aggregate the received packets in order to rebuild it.
+- ?
+Clean code (e.g. all messages are created with the builder design pattern)

+---

 - This project contains!: Understanding bi-directional file-descriptor communication (aka sockets).
 - IRC is a simple and robust protocol built to host communities.
 - IRC is open to anyone.
 You can create a server or build a client.
 - IRC has four fundamental pillars: server, command parser, channels and the client(not the actual client that u will use).
-- """Clean code (e.g. all messages are created with the builder design pattern?)"""

 # Server
 - managing socket connections